Unless you are sailing on a luxury cruise line, your cruise fare is not going to be all-inclusive.

 If you do not get the Princess Plus upgrade, you will still have to pay $16 per day in gratuities, meaning that if you think you will spend about $45 extra per day on incidentals (i.e., internet, beverages, etc.), you may as well upgrade and save yourself the stress while onboard.

 When it comes to Princess Premier, it is important to weigh the additional perks to see if you will benefit from paying the extra $20 per day.
-Do you want higher quality cocktails?
+Do you want higher-quality cocktails?
 What about the unlimited digital photos that you would receive?
 Would you enjoy dining in a specialty restaurant?

 Those who enjoy elevated cruising experiences will most likely prefer Princess Premier over Princess Plus, as it includes more than just a drink package and internet.
 One meal at Sabatini’s, Princess' classic Italian trattoria at sea, costs $35 by itself.
 If you were to dine there with the Princess Plus package, you would only have to spend an extra $105 to break even with the cost difference.

 The bottom line is that Princess Plus is a great value for those looking for a more inclusive cruising experience.
-For only $60 per day, you will get a drink package, internet connection, gratuities, daily premium desserts, two fitnessc classes, and unlimited trips to the juice bar.
+For only $60 per day, you will get a drink package, internet connection, gratuities, daily premium desserts, two fitness classes, and unlimited trips to the juice bar.

 What other cruise lines have inclusive fares?